mjcjiang/mjcjiang.github.io/_posts/2020-06-17-IO-In-Haskell(2)-:-Make-A-Better-Program-For-You-And-For-Me.md

 # 4. The end
 We explore something about haskell command line and Randomness.
-I'm tierd now!
-It's your turn to jump to the stage!!!
+I\'m tierd now!
+It\'s your turn to jump to the stage!!!
 Come on!!